 You might not cover aspects of all four in every meeting but if your meetings regularly contain discussion points oriented around these pillars then you can rest assured that you are having impactful conversations.

-Tip: if the thought of having difficult conversations and sharing critical feedback with your reports sounds daunting, check out our helpful guide and cheatsheet on how to give feedback in 5 steps.
+Tip: if the thought of having difficult conversations and sharing critical feedback with your reports sounds daunting, check out our step-by-step guide on how to give constructive feedback.

 Great managers are comfortable in supporting their reports with everything from their long-term professional goals through to having compassionate conversations about aspects of their personal life that might be impacting their performance.

-To dive further into this, in his aptly named blog post ‘One on One’, Ben Horowitz, the Silicon Valley venture capitalist and former successful entrepreneur says:
+Ben Horowitz, the Silicon Valley venture capitalist and former successful entrepreneur, says:

 “The key to a good 1:1 meeting is the understanding that it is the employee’s meeting rather than the manager’s meeting.
 This is the free-form meeting for all the pressing issues, brilliant ideas and chronic frustrations that do not fit neatly into status reports, email and other less personal and intimate mechanisms.”